 While each defect can affect a different part of the heart, many symptoms of congenital heart disease are similar and can include:

-In some cases, multiple defects may be present, which can cause more complications.
+In some cases, multiple defects may be present, which adds to complexity.
 One type of congenital heart disease that involves multiple defects is called hypoplastic left heart syndrome (HLHS).
-Hypoplastic left heart syndrome occurs when the left side of the heart does not develop correctly.
-The key structures of the heart that are responsible for pumping blood throughout the body—the left ventricle, mitral valve, aorta and aortic valve—are small and undeveloped instead of being healthy and strong.
-This stunted development makes it difficult and sometimes impossible for the heart to pump enough blood throughout the body and into the brain without immediate treatment to save the baby’s life and reduce the risk of developmental issues caused by low oxygen.
+HLHS occurs when the left side of the heart does not develop correctly.
+The key structures of the heart that are responsible for blood to pump throughout the body—the left ventricle, mitral valve, aorta and aortic valve—are small and undeveloped instead of being healthy and strong.
+This stunted development makes it difficult and sometimes impossible for the heart to pump enough blood throughout the body.
+Without immediate treatment, a baby will not survive.

-Routine ultrasounds in low-risk pregnancies can identify approximately 50 percent of congenital heart defects in unborn babies.
+Routine ultrasounds in low-risk pregnancies can identify congenital heart defects in unborn babies.
 Mothers with high-risk pregnancies should have more extensive testing.
-Detailed ultrasounds are recommended for pregnancies with increased risk because they can detect 70 to 80 percent of congenital heart defects in babies, as well as other birth defects.
-Pregnant women with specific risk factors for having a child with congenital heart disease or those who have a concerning result on a routine or detailed ultrasound should have a fetal echocardiogram, which can detect over 90 percent of congenital heart defects in most pregnancies.
+Detailed ultrasounds are recommended for pregnancies with increased risk of congenital heart defects in babies, as well as other birth defects.
+Pregnant women with specific risk factors for having a child with congenital heart disease or those who have a concerning result on a routine or detailed ultrasound should have a fetal echocardiogram, which can detect congenital heart defects in most pregnancies.

 Heart defects come in hundreds of variations.
 The Riley Heart Center is among the nation’s top 15 high-volume sites for advanced care of congenital heart conditions, such as: